 What is Small Group Tutoring?

 Small Group Tutoring provides students with the opportunity to meet at a pre-scheduled time each week to review course materials and ask questions.
-Groups consist of 3-5 students from the same course and a tutor.
-The group meets in a quiet study room either at ACE or Barry Hall, depending on the students’ preference for 50 minutes.
+Groups consist of a tutor and 3-5 students from the same course.
+The group meets for 50 minutes in a quiet study room either at ACE or Barry Hall, depending on the students’ preference.
 Small Group Tutoring is based around your schedule and is usually available for our most popular courses.

 What are the Benefits of Small Group Tutoring?

 As with most things in life, you get what you put into the group.
-If you come prepared with questions and willing to participate in discussions about the material, you will learn a great deal.
-In past semesters, the students that did the best in the groups were those who started early in the semester and committed to attending each week.
-Those students reported higher grades and feelings of accomplishment in their courses along with feeling that the group prompted them to study more regularly and often.
-Students felt a feeling of comradery from the tutor and fellow groupmates as they met throughout the semester.
+If you come prepared with questions and are willing to participate in discussions about the material, you will learn a great deal.
+In past semesters, the students who benefited most from the groups were those who started early in the semester and committed to attending each week.
+Those students reported higher grades, feelings of accomplishment in their courses, and feeling that the group prompted them to study more regularly and often.
+Students felt a feeling of comradery with the tutor and fellow group mates as they met throughout the semester.

 How Do I Get Started?

 We know you are excited to start, but we have a few ground rules for group first!